Equisetum hyemale: Description

 Equisetum hyemale has vertical jointed reed-like stalks of medium to dark green.
-The hollow stems are up to 30–100 cm in height.
-The stems are seldom branched.
-The stems themselves have conspicuous ridges, which are impregnated with silica.
-This makes the ridges feel rough and harsh.

-The tiny leaves are joined together around the stem, forming a narrow black-green band or sheath at each joint.
-Like other ferns and their relatives, the plant reproduces by spores and does not produce flowers or seeds.
+The hollow stems are up to 30–100 cm in height, and are rarely branched.
+The stems are 3–6 mm thick with 10–30 conspicuous ridges, which are impregnated with silica and rough to the touch (from which the English name derives).
+The tiny leaves are joined around the stem, forming a narrow black-green band or sheath at each joint.
+Like other pteridophytes, the plant reproduces by spores and does not produce flowers or seeds.

-The stems are generally deciduous in cold climates, and remain during winter in warmer climates.
-It forms dense spreading colonies, in full to partial sun.
+The stems remain green during winter in warmer climates, but are generally deciduous in cold climates.
+It forms dense spreading colonies in full to partial sun.

 Taxonomy

-Linnaeus was the first to describe scouring rush with the binomial Equisetum hyemale in his Species Plantarum of 1753.
+Linnaeus was the first to describe rough horsetail with the binomial Equisetum hyemale in his Species Plantarum of 1753.

-The subspecies Equisetum hyemale subsp. affine is endemic to North America.

 Two Equisetum plants are sold commercially under the names Equisetum japonicum (barred horsetail) and Equisetum camtschatcense (Kamchatka horsetail).
-These are both types of E. hyemale var. hyemale, although they may also be listed as varieties of E. hyemale.
+These are both types of E. hyemale, although they may also be listed as varieties of E. hyemale.

 Uses

 Domestic

-The rough stems have been used to scour or clean pots, and used as sandpaper.

 Boiled and dried Equisetum hyemale is used as traditional polishing material, similar to a fine grit sandpaper, in Japan.